Efthymios-Stathakis/vs-detection/docs/REPORT.md

 ## 2.1 Preparing data for audio classification

-Sounds is a sequential signal, but it can be transformed into an image, which allows to use computer vision techniques, like [Convolutional Neural Networks](https://en.wikipedia.org/wiki/Convolutional_neural_network), which have the added advantage that their implementation can be parallelized.
-Two ways to extract arrays from sound signal are the [Mel Spectrogram](https://en.wikipedia.org/wiki/Spectrogram) and the [Mel Frequency Cepstral Coefficients](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum).
+Sounds is a sequential signal, but it can be transformed into an image, which enables us to use computer vision techniques, like [Convolutional Neural Networks](https://en.wikipedia.org/wiki/Convolutional_neural_network), which have the added advantage that their implementation can be parallelized.
+Two ways to extract arrays from a sound signal are the [Mel Spectrogram](https://en.wikipedia.org/wiki/Spectrogram) and the [Mel Frequency Cepstral Coefficients](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum).
 Below, we see how these two spectral representation look like for coughing for coughing:

 <img src="./figures/melspectrogram_mfcc.png" alt="Figure 1: Cough Duration Histogram" style="width: 100%; max-width: 800px;">

-In this modelling task, we will experiment with both spectral representation to create a model for vocal sound classification.
+In this modelling task, we will experiment with both spectral representations, to create a model for vocal sound classification.

 ## 2.2 Train-test split

-It is a standard practise to split a dataset into two or three parts, namely `train`, `validation` and some times `test`.
+It is a standard practice to split a dataset into two or three parts, namely `train`, `validation` and some times `test`.
 The most common way of splitting the data is to take to randomly assign samples to train and validation dataset, in a stratified manner to maintain the balance of the classes.
 However, we claim that this process is **not suitable** for our dataset.

 We have chosen to split the data for train and validation by assigning **entire clips in each group**.
 Hence, all the underlying chunks of the same clip will belong to either the `train` or the `validation` datset.
 The reason for this is simple; if we randomly split our chunks into train and test after segmentation then we have a risk of *data leakage*.
 The reason is that a single audio clip may contain correlated samples.
 For instance, let us we look at the first three cough sounds from `/coughing_batch_2/coughconcat22/data.wav`, which come from the same person.
-In case, one or two of these chunks ends up in the training data while the remaining in the validation set then it would be easy for the model to classify the coreresponding chunk.
+If one or two of these chunks ends up in the training data while the remaining in the validation set then it would be easy for the model to classify the corresponding chunk.

 <img src="./figures/coughing_batch_2_coughconcat22_3_chunks.png" alt="Figure 1: Cough Duration Histogram" style="width: 200%; max-width: 1000px;">

+Our method of splitting the data by audio clip assignment, instead of chunk assignment, is more robust and also better resembles real-world deployment, where we test the model in entirely new clips, hence we also test the model generalization capabilities.

 ## 3. Results

-We have conducting some experiments, for different combinations of audio visualization, either `Mel spectrogram` or `MFCC` as well as treating `Tapping`, `Talking` and `Laughing` as a category called `Other`.
+We have conducted some experiments, for different combinations of audio visualization techniques, using either `Mel spectrogram` or `MFCC`.
+We have also chosen, in many cases, to treat `Tapping`, `Talking` and `Laughing` as a single category called `Other`.
 This is done since we are mainly interested in understanding `Cough`.
 We show below the results, namely confusion matrix, precision, recall and $f_1$ score, for $4$ different combinations.

 #### n_categories = 2,  method="mfcc_big"